hpc-carpentry/hpc-carpentry.github.io/pages/regional-coordinator-southern-africa.md

 Please submit a cover letter and resume or CV to [jobs@carpentries.org](mailto:jobs@carpentries.org).

-Application review will begin 19 May UTC 06:00.
+Application review will begin 19 March UTC 06:00.
 This position will remain open until filled.

+### Change Log
+14 March - application review date changed from 19 May to 19 March.